Marguerite Sawyer Davis

 Marguerite Sawyer Hill Davis (March 31, 1879 - March 18, 1948) was one of the wealthiest women in the United States in the mid-1900s.
 One of her husbands, James Norman Hill, was a son of James J. Hill, a railroad tycoon.
 She was an art patron, socialite, and heiress to a railroad fortune.

 Early life

 Marguerite, also known as Margaret, was the daughter of Arthur Wilkinson Sawyer, of Massachusetts Institute of Technology class of 1872, and Caroline Lodge Sawyer.
 She had a sister and two brothers.

-Both of her parents came from wealthy backgrounds, her mother a member of Boston's Lodge family.
+She was born into a wealthy family.
 Marguerite attended Miss Claggett's School as a young girl and then traveled throughout Europe with a governess for one year.
-Her father was the son of Joseph Sawyer, part-owner of E. R. Mudge, Sawyer & Company, one of the country's most important dry goods commission houses of the time.
+Her father was the son of Joseph Sawyer, a millionaire part-owner of E. R. Mudge, Sawyer & Company, one of the country's most important dry goods commission houses of the time.
 Arthur was in business with his father before becoming the Boston Young Men's Christian Association president, a position he held for two years.
 He retired to the Pacific Coast and Hawaiian Islands.